Can Too Much Sex Cause Carpal Tunnel?

 Now add to that pressure a person's upper body weight on the bent wrist during sexual intercourse.
 It's easy to see how that pressure can multiply several times.

-As we've seen, carpal tunnel syndrome is fundamentally a problem of the median nerve being crushed by internal fluid pressure.
+Carpal tunnel syndrome is a problem of the median nerve being crushed by internal fluid pressure.
 It's only reasonable to assume that any added pressure (a bent wrist plus weight on the wrist) will add to the crushing force on the nerve.

 Now consider the parallel between the incidence of carpal tunnel syndrome compared to the frequency of sexual intercourse during one's lifetime.
 Between the sixth and the seventh decades of life, the frequency of sexual intercourse